robohydra/robohydra/documentation/index.md

 URL path fragment, and the matched contents will be available in the `params` object in the request object.
-For example, if you have a head for path `/articles/:articleid/view` and you receive a request for `/articles/introduction-to-hydra/view`, the request object will have a `params` property with a single property, `articleid` with value `introduction-to-hydra`.
+For example, if you have a head for path `/articles/:articleid/view` and you receive a request for `/articles/introduction-to-robohydra/view`, the request object will have a `params` property with a single property, `articleid` with value `introduction-to-robohydra`.

-When you use the `next` function in a RoboHydra head (see documentation below), you sometimes want to pass a mock request so you can modify it before sending further to the next head.
-To create a mock request, simply call the constructor with an object containing the request properties.
-Valid properties for that object are:
+When you use the `next` function in a RoboHydra head (see documentation below), you sometimes want to modify the request before sending it further to the next head.
+You can modify the request in place before calling `next`, or simply create a new mock request with the `Request` class.
+To do the latter, call the constructor with an object containing the request properties.
+Valid properties are:

 * `url`: the URL path of the request.
 * `method`: `GET`, `POST`, etc. defaults to `GET`.